yiffOS/toolchain/README.md

 A destination folder and a target folder will need to be created to allow the toolchain to properly link.

 Script Usage:
-`./create-toolchain.sh "destination folder" "target folder" "source folder" "makeflags"`
+`./create-toolchain.sh "destination folder" "source folder" "makeflags"`